Regenerative Coffee Program

 One 2020 review paper estimated the average carbon footprint of Arabica coffee from Brazil and Vietnam exported to the UK as can carry up to 15.33kg of CO2e for every kilogram of green coffee produced conventionally.

+Solutions exists.
 Research has also found that switching to sustainable coffee-growing could reduce emissions by > 75%.

 Take Action today!